The TWO Column Tie!

 Seriously, this consumed months of my time.
 Looking back, it was pretty ridiculous; using the best tie is not the point.
 Using what works and is safe is all that really matters, as long as you and your partner are having fun.
 But such are the mistakes of newbies.

-Of course, I started out with a pretty basic version.
-Twisted Monk has a bunch of really great instructional videos, and I practiced this version a lot.
-And to be fair, it does the job, and does it well.
+Of course, I started out with a pretty basic version, starting with the middle of the rope.
+To be fair, it did the job, and did it well.
 If it wasn’t for the fact that I was so anal about finding the “best tie” and “doing it RIGHT”, I probably might have stuck with it.
 And it would have been absolutely fine.

 Many of the other “for beginners” versions of the two column tie have that same issue.
 It’s like it’s expected that beginners should have a more cumbersome time of tying people up or getting tied.